- As low as $142/Night

 Constructed by Smalls in the backyard of the big Robert Smalls home, the original footprint was two rooms before it doubled in size in the early 1900s and is the floor plan you see today.

 The Smalls-Nash Cottage remained in the Smalls family until 2006, and under keeping of the Beaufort Historic Foundation until 2020.
-Lovingly restored with modern amenities and amenities, the home has original preserved features including decorative double fireplaces with mantles and floor.
+Lovingly restored with modern amenities and conveniences, the home has original preserved features including decorative double fireplaces with mantles and floor.

 The one bedroom, one bathroom property highlights include a clawfoot tub with shower, a pull-out couch in the library for additional visitors and a tucked away, lush backyard with porch for calming in your own private getaway.